WHAT SKI RACING EQUIPMENT DO WE NEED?

 Q: Where do we buy ski equipment?
 Are there any equipment deals for my child?
 Are hand-me-downs OK?

-A: Sturtevant’s and World Cup are great supporters of CMAC racers.
+A: Sturtevant’s is a long-time supporter of CMAC.
 Look for their yearly racer discount day advertised on the web site and through blast mails.
 You may also look at our Product Rep page for coaches that represent various products and may be able to provide you pro form costs with the use of your USSA membership.
 CMAC will have a gear swap during the season so look for announcements on the site and in email.
 We also encourage hand me downs providing they are still in good condition.

 Equipment is forever changing hands at CMAC, check our CMAC Buy and Sell Facebook page for the latest gear.
 TAS and MIssion Ridge have similar forums in Facebook.
 There is also a forum at SidelineSwap which might also be helpful.
 Finally there are many fine outlets for gear on the web, including ARTech, Race Place, RaceWerks, SVST.